ikeydoherty/gnome-app-templates/README.md

 License
 ------
-gnome-app-templates is available under the terms of the GPL-2.0 license (GNU General Public License Version 2)
+gnome-app-templates is available under the terms of the LGPL-2.1 license (GNU Lesser General Public License Version 2.1)

 Disclaimer/legal
 -----